StewartLynch/EmojiPicker/README.md

 Instead of a sheet presentation, you may wish to present the picker as a popover.

-On iOS this requires the `.presentationCompactAdaptation(.popover)` modifier
+On iOS this requires the `.presentationCompactAdaptation(.popover)` modifier:

 ```swift
 .popover(isPresented: $showSingle) {